-- 19. (1) A service provider shall take appropriate measures for the purposes of making employees whose duties relate to the provision of relevant business aware of- - (a) the anti-money laundering and counter-terrorist financing policies, procedures, systems and controls maintained by the service provider in accordance with these Regulations or an applicable Code; - (b) the law of Anguilla relating to money laundering and terrorist financing offences; and - (c) these Regulations, applicable Codes and any Guidance issued by the Commission.
+- 19. (1) A service provider shall take appropriate measures for the purposes of making employees whose duties relate to the provision of relevant business aware of- - (a) the anti-money laundering and counter-terrorist financing policies, procedures, systems and controls maintained by the service provider in accordance with these Regulations and the Code;

-- (2) A service provider shall provide employees specified in subsection (1) with training in the recognition and handling of- - (a) transactions carried out by or on behalf of any person who is or appears to be engaged in money laundering or terrorist financing; and - (b) other conduct that indicates that a person is or appears to be engaged in money laundering or terrorist financing.
+- (b) the law of Anguilla relating to money laundering and terrorist financing offences; and - (c) these Regulations, applicable Codes and any Guidance issued by the Commission.
+(R.A.
+27/2009, s.
+14(b)) - (2) A service provider shall provide employees specified in subsection (1) with training in the recognition and handling of- - (a) transactions carried out by or on behalf of any person who is or appears to be engaged in money laundering or terrorist financing; and

+(b) other conduct that indicates that a person is or appears to be engaged in money laundering or terrorist financing.